-There are many reasons for wanting to teach English abroad.
-Perhaps you’re on a mission to give back to a community, or you want experience in the teaching field, or maybe you simply want a way to finance part of your travels.
-Whatever your motive, if you haven’t yet signed up because of your fear of the contractual commitment, here are some short-term alternatives to teaching English abroad to consider.
+There are many reasons you may want to teach English abroad.
+Perhaps you’re on a mission to give back to a community, or you want experience in the teaching field, or maybe you want a meaningful travel experience while you adventure around the world.
+Whatever your motive, if you haven’t yet signed up because of your fear of the contractual commitment, here are some short-term alternatives to teaching English abroad for you to consider.

 1) English camps

 When I went to Thailand on a whim the second time, I kept myself busy (and my pocket full) with working English camps.
 Many schools schedule camps for students as a way to reward them for good work and promote their continued study of the English language.

 It’s different in every country, but the company I worked with often takes students to a resort outside of their hometown and spends three days alternating between games, lessons, sports, speech competitions and talent shows — all in English.
 It’s a fun time for all, and I had the freedom to pick and choose which camps I wanted to attend.

 This situation was great for me because I could sign up last minute for a camp I knew I would be in town for, and if I decided to go to the beach instead of work, the company had no hard feelings.
 It’s a great way for a backpacker to earn a little cash on their way through Bangkok, plus all food, travel and accommodation are paid for while at camp.